How Winston Churchill Pulled Britain Through The Early Years Of WWII

 For Churchill, it's important to note, this was the thing that he had lived for his life.
 I mean, this was what he sought throughout his career.
 And honestly, the fact that it happened on May 10, 1940, a day when Hitler invaded the Low Countries and the real intense war that we know as World War II began, he didn't mind that at all.
 He loved the fact that now he had the reins.
 He was in control.

-LARSON: After the invasion of the Low Countries, Germany turned its attention to France and, through a series of surprise maneuvers, basically caught the allies off guard.
+LARSON: After the invasion of the Low Countries, Germany turned its attention to France, and a series of surprise maneuvers basically caught the Allies off guard.
 The British were under severe attack by the Germans, by the Nazi forces, especially by their armored elements and were being forced to - actually, to retreat and to, ultimately, of course - the famous Dunkirk evacuation - to flee France.

 But Churchill recognized very early on that the fighters were going to be all important because the only way Hitler could launch an invasion across the channel, which is the only way it could be done, was if the Luftwaffe first achieved air superiority.
 So the top goal of Churchill was to deny air superiority to the Luftwaffe.
 The only way to do that was through the production and through the effective coordination of fighter aircraft.